chaseentertainment/attention/README.md

 - skip and rewind the audio track
 - display title and artist tags

+# planned
+- discord rich presence integration that displays the title and artist name (contributions welcome)

 # build instructions
 - have cargo and rustc installed
 - run `cargo build --release`